kalisio/kargo/docs/reference/environment.md

 | `LOGSPOUT_SLACK_WEBHOOK_URL` | The Slack webhook URL to be used to post messages
 | `LOGSPOUT_SLACK_MESSAGE_FILTER` | The regex to be used to filter messages to be sent to Slack

-More configuration details on our logspout [Slack adapter](https://github.com/kalisio/logspout-slack).
+More configuration details on our Logspout [Slack adapter](https://github.com/kalisio/logspout-slack).

 ### Grafana